Save up to 25%… Shop Our Birthday Sale Now!

 Color - What does it look like?

 Mushroom extracts vary in color depending on the color of the mushroom whereas myceliated grain almost always looks the same.
 This is because the mycelium is a uniform color and the grain is also a uniform color.
-Typically myceliated grain is light in color similar to the color of the grain it grows on.

 Can you tell which one is Cordyceps and which one is Reishi?